-District officials should:
+The Director should:

-- Develop sampling and remedial action plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling, and the controls to secure against use. - 2.
+- 1. Develop and maintain sampling and remedial action plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling and the controls to secure against use. - 2.
 Sample all water outlets that could be used for drinking and cooking and properly secure any water outlets designated as exempt from sampling. - 3.
-Keep accurate records of all remediation efforts, including actions taken and dates performed. - 4.
-Review all work related to the lead testing program for accuracy and completeness.
+Identify which water outlets exceeded the lead action level and remove them from service until it is confirmed they are below the lead action level or secured against use with proper controls. - 4.
+Develop processes or procedures to ensure all records related to the lead testing program are regularly updated and kept for 10 years as required by DOH guidance.